junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean knows better than to bring a knife to a gunfight with three cowboy lawmen.

-He lets his hand fall and tied behind his back with a rough rope.
+He lets his hand fall and gets tied behind his back with a rough rope by a deputy.
 The other guy is tied to the same wooden stake hammered into the ground.

 The Sheriff glares between them.
 "Now, talk!"